bcgov/smk-cli/docs/getting-started.md

 ## SMK and SMK-CLI repositories

-Firstly, lets get acquainted with SMK and the SMK-CLI.
-Some useful links for various components of the SMK Project
+First, let's get acquainted with SMK and the SMK-CLI.
+Below are some useful links for various components of the SMK project.

 - [SMK repo](https://github.com/bcgov/smk)
 - [SMK NPM repo](https://www.npmjs.com/package/@bcgov/smk)